iamgame3/homepage/README.md

-# Homepage (WIP)
+# Homepage

-This app is the first one in which I will be constructing the site to function properly on multiple screen sizes (desktop, tablet, and phone).
-There is also a focus on bettering my accessibility on my websites, but the main focus is the responsive design.
+This app is the first one in which I will be constructing the site to function properly on multiple screen sizes (desktop, tablet, and phone.
+NOT ultra-wide desktop monitors).
+There is also a focus on bettering my accessibility and semantic HTML on my websites, but the main focus is the responsive design.

-Functionality is undetermined at the moment, but it is unlikely that there will be much to interact with.
+Other than links, there is no real interaction with this app.

 P.S.
 This app is a part of The Odin Project's course.